Electrostatics/apbs/docs/getting/source.rst

 Set up CMake
 ------------

-The basic command for configuring the APBS build is
+From the top of the source directory, the basic commands for configuring the APBS build for CMake are

 .. code:: bash